When Cars Have Stereotypes: Auditing Demographic Bias in Objects from Text-to-Image Models: SODA: Stereotyped Object Diagnostic Audit

 \subsubsection{Validation Process}

-We validated our attribute extraction process in two steps: (1) Human verification across all 15 model-object combinations found 818 out of 820 attributes suitable (99.8\%), with two exceptions (one parsing error and one wheel design not visible in front-facing car images).
-(2) A stratified sample of 270 images achieved 95.4\% agreement between automated extraction and human annotation (2,061 out of 2,161), with 43 classified as incorrect (2.0\%) and 58 as ambiguous (2.7\%), mostly due to visual ambiguity or attribute inapplicability (detailed methodology in Appendix).
-This human validation was conducted by an author not involved in the attribute extraction or framework design process, to ensure independence.
+We validate our attribute extraction process in two steps.
+(1) For attribute suitability, human annotation on a stratified sample of 1,040 attribute assignments confirmed 1,039 out of 1,040 as appropriate (99.9\%), with one exception where the relevant feature was not visible in the image.
+(2) For value accuracy, the same sample achieved 92.3\% agreement between automated extraction and human annotation (960/1,040), with 80 classified as incorrect (7.7\%).
+Disagreements were concentrated in subjective classification boundaries and attribute scope ambiguity, rather than genuine perceptual errors.
+This human validation is conducted by an author not involved in the attribute extraction or framework design process, to ensure independence (see Appendix~\ref{app:validation} for details).